BlueBrain/connectome-manipulator/doc/source/config_file_structure.rst

-"working_dir"         Working directory to store data and model "out_dir"             Output directory to store output figures (can be the same as ``working_dir``) "seed"                Random seed, e.g., used when randomly subsampling data "circuit_config"      Path to SONATA circuit config file (.json) "model"               Model-specific settings
+"working_dir"         Working directory to store data and model "out_dir"             Output directory to store output figures (can be the same as ``working_dir``) "seed"                Random seed, e.g., used when randomly subsampling data "CV_folds"            Optional number of cross-validation folds; will fit one separate model to each training data set;
+                      can be overwritten by command line argument "--cv-folds=N"; only supported by some model building functions, e.g., "conn_prob", "conn_props", and delay" "circuit_config"      Path to SONATA circuit config file (.json) "model"               Model-specific settings
 ↳"name"               User-defined name of the model; will be used in filenames